When will I see you again? Sport bids to step out of virus shadow

 The Bundesliga wants to complete the last nine rounds of matches before June 30 to secure around 300 million euros ($325 million) in television money.

-Plans suffered a setback on Saturday when second division Dynamo Dresden reported two players had tested positive for the virus, prompting the club to place their entire squad into a 14-day quarantine.
+Plans suffered a setback last week when second division Dynamo Dresden reported two players had tested positive for the virus, prompting the club to place their entire squad into a 14-day quarantine.

 — In Spain, La Liga is hoping to restart in mid-June but on Sunday announced that five players from the top two leagues had tested positive.

 — Italy’s footballers are taking part in individual training, with team groups starting on May 18.
-However, Fiorentina and Sampdoria announced ten positive tests last week.
+However, Fiorentina and Sampdoria announced 10 positive tests last week.
 In addition, a Torino player tested positive.

 — In France, Paris Saint-Germain have been declared Ligue 1 champions.

-— South Korea had the honour of being the first league back in action on Friday but there were no crowds or wild goal celebrations — even talking was discouraged.
+— South Korea had the honour of being the first league back in action but there were no crowds or wild goal celebrations — even talking was discouraged.

-— The first official football to be played in western Europe since March took place on Saturday, behind closed doors in the Faroe Islands.
+— The first official football to be played in western Europe since March took place last Saturday, behind closed doors in the Faroe Islands.

 CRICKET